5 Evernote Shortcuts I Use Every Day

 Understanding the features of Evernote is great, but understanding how to do what you want to do in Evernote even more quickly turns Evernote into a productivity beast.
 I shave tons of time off of my Evernote experience every single day using the five shortcuts and power-user skills presented here.
 These are key to making my Evernote experience as efficient as possible.

-Note that these tips apply to the desktop version of Evernote.
+Note that these tips apply to the desktop version of Evernote (download it for free here).
 The desktop app is where I do most of my note processing and data management.
 My phone is essential to my Evernote experience but is typically more for collection and retrieval of information on the go.
 The shortcuts presented here speed up my organizing, processing, and planning time in Evernote which is the foundation of my daily productivity.
-Also, I work on a Mac and my first tip is Mac specific.
-The remainder of the tips apply to both the Mac and PC app.

 Although there are hundreds of ways to be more efficient and shave seconds off your time spent in Evernote, these are the five I most frequently use.